robotnyc/wifi-ap/docs/reference/configuration.md

 # Configuration

-The WiFi Access Point service offers a wide range of customization options which can be modified through the builtin configuration system.
+The WiFi access point service offers a wide range of customization options which can be modified through the built-in configuration system.
 This can be either done by the *wifi-ap.config* command line utility or directly via the REST API.

 The following describes all available configuration items.

 **NOTE:** All configuration items described here are not available through the snap configuration system yet.
 Both configuration approaches are currently orthogonal to each other and are used for different purposes.
-In the future we will most likely merge both in backward compatible way.
+In the future, both approaches will most likely be merged in a backwards compatible manner.

 ## disabled